 Dutch law is very strict in the definition of "ownership" and in acknowledging company structures.
-As a result, Dutch courts are hardly inclined to "pierce the corporate veil" and do in principle not allow a ship arrest for a claim against a third party, although having close links to the ship owner.

-Even if it concerns a claim on a ship owner that is operating a fleet of separately owned single-ship companies or if a ship owner is holding all the shares in another ship owning company.
-An arrester must be able to substantiate that the company structure is mainly created and/or used with the purpose to frustrate creditors.
-There hardly exists case law on this subject as regards ships.
+As a result, Dutch courts are hardly inclined to "pierce the corporate veil" and in principle do not allow a ship arrest for a claim against a third party which has close links to the ship owner.
+Even in cases that concern a claim on a ship owner that is operating a fleet of separately owned single-ship companies or a ship owner is holding all the shares in another ship owning company, an arrester must be able to substantiate that the company structure is mainly created and/or used with the purpose to frustrate creditors.
+There is very limited case law on this subject applying to ships.